Welcome to the Lovettsville Co-op

 Economic participation by member-owners is a key principle of co-ops.
 This means members have a unique opportunity to invest further in the co-op by providing a member loan and receive a reasonable return on investment.
 The member loan program, Capital Campaign, was launched in February 2021.

-We need to raise $1.6 million through member loans.
-While other funding sources will include a bank loan, we prefer to pay interest to our member-owners as much as possible.
-The more members who provide loans for our store, the less money goes out of our community to a bank.
-These funds will be used to: hire an experienced General Manager before opening; Design and construct our store; purchase equipment; and, provide working capital to position our co-op for success.
+We needed to raise $1.6 million through member loans and, ultimately, raised more!
+While we secured a bank loan through the National Co-op Bank, we prefer to pay interest to our member-owners as much as possible.
+The more Member loans we received, less money goes out of our community to a bank.
+These funds have been used to: hire an experienced General Manager before opening; Design and construct our store; purchase equipment; and, provide working capital to position our co-op for success.
 It’s important to know that our Board of Directors are all volunteers, as well as everyone else who has been devoting their time and talents to making our grocery co-op a reality.

 How do I keep up on the latest news from the Co-op?

-Lovettsville Cooperative Market will offer healthy products in a member-owned grocery store to members and non-members alike.
+Lovettsville Cooperative Market offers healthy products in a member-owned grocery store to members and non-members alike.
 We are committed to policies, practices, and values that support a vibrant community and a strong local economy.